iyioio/wagdoc/README.md

     // does not exists the connector will be created using the configured ipRange "connector":"default-europe-west1",

-    // ip range to use with creating a new virtual network connector "ipRange":"10.8.0.0/28",
+    // ip range to use with creating a new virtual network connector.
+10.8.0.0/28 Should work well
+    // for new projects
+    "ipRange":"10.8.0.0/28",

     // If true Wagtail be configured to run in Debug mode